 - Our breakfast got heavier (not as heavy as brunch but we eat a good amount of food).
-In Mexico, I used to have a heavier breakfast and here in the USA, I noticed that people tend to skip it.
+In Mexico I was used to having a heavier breakfast because for us, breakfast is the most important meal for the day and here in the USA, I noticed that people tend to skip it.
 So we found an amount of food that would work for the two of us without overeating or feel hungry after eating breakfast.

 - Dinner time starts later.
-In the USA, dinner time starts at 4 pm but again, we had to adjust because for me dinner was the lightest meal of the day and would start around 6 or 7 pm.
-So we both had to compromise.
+In the USA, dinner time starts at 4 pm ( I guess because in most of the places they give you a huge amount of food that includes either soup or salad and your main course ) but again, we had to adjust because for me dinner was the lightest meal of the day and would start around 6 or 7 pm.
+So we both compromised with the amount of food again and now due to Jon’s work, we eat dinner around 8 pm.

 - We celebrate more holidays.
 Mexico has about 16 statutory holidays (plus over 30 observances ) during the year, and the US has about 12 federal holidays.
-When we got married, we agreed that we would try to keep as many traditions from both sides as possible.
+When we got married, we decided that we would celebrate those holidays that we liked the most and that we would have a family that will try to keep as many traditions from both sides as possible.

 - Relationship with our parents.
 The relationship that I have with my mom it’s pretty close, I talk to her every day over WhatsApp or Facebook and Jon talks to his parents as much as he considers it’s enough (about a couple times a month maybe).